Portuguese orthography: Diacritics

-The letters with diaeresis are nowadays practically in disuse.
+The diaeresis (◌̈) is nowadays practically in disuse.
 Until 2009 they were still used in Brazilian Portuguese in the combinations güe/qüe and güi/qüi (European Portuguese in this case used the grave accent between 1911 and 1945, then abolished).
 In old orthography they were also used as in English, French and Dutch to separate diphthongs (e.g.: Raïnha, Luïsa, saüde and so on).
-The other way to separate diphthongs and non-hiatic vowel combinations is to use acute (as in modern saúde) or circumflex (as in old-style Corôa).
+The other way to separate diphthongs and non-hiatic vowel combinations is to use acute (as in modern saúde) or circumflex (as in pre-1911 common orthography Corôa).

 Stress

 Below are the general rules for the use of the acute accent and the circumflex in Portuguese.
 Primary stress may fall on any of the three final syllables of a word.
 A word is called oxytone if it is stressed on its last syllable, paroxytone if stress falls on the syllable before the last (the penult), and proparoxytone if stress falls on the third syllable from the end (the antepenult).
 Most multisyllabic words are stressed on the penult.

 All words stressed on the antepenult take an accent mark.
 Words with two or more syllables, stressed on their last syllable, are not accented if they have any ending other than -a(s), -e(s), -o(s), -am, -em, -ens; except to indicate hiatus as in açaí.
 With these endings paroxytonic words must then be accented to differentiate them from oxytonic words, as in amável, lápis, órgão.